MARKETING PLANNING FOR 2020 (Part 2)

 Adjust as needed

+Every business needs a plan and budget.
 Finances are the backbone of a successful business.
-An effective marketing budget and plan should produce demonstrated results and drive growth.
+An effective marketing budget and marketing plan should produce demonstrated results and drive growth.
 Keep in mind that once they’re in place, they’re not set in stone.
-Businesses need to measure ROI on a continual basis, to determine if the strategies are on target or if they need to be changed, even this happens mid-year or earlier.
+Businesses need to measure marketing ROI on a continual basis, to determine if the strategies and marketing campaigns are on target or if they need to be changed, even this happens mid-year or earlier.

-Are you scheduled to begin working on your 2019 marketing budget?
-Contact us today, to get started.
+Are you scheduled to begin working on your 2020 marketing budget?
+Contact us today, to start the conversation.